News

 So why do we tissue test?
 If you are already soil testing during the summer months, you are off to a good start to knowing what is going on in your paddock.
 This will give you a good understanding of…

-It’s that time of the season where if you’re not on the ball and checking crops regularly then disease can take off and ruin your potential crop yields.
+How to accurately monitor and identify cereal foliar diseases It’s that time of the season where if you’re not on the ball and checking crops regularly then disease can take off and ruin your potential crop yields.
 We don’t want that…